gmr/mikkoo/README.rst

 ..
 [2] If ``ev_extra4`` is specified and is a JSON key/value dictionary, it will
        be assigned to the ``headers`` AMQP property.

+There is a convenience schema in the `mikkoo.sql <mikkoo.sql>`_ file that adds stored procedures for creating properly formatted mikkoo events in PgQ.
+In addition, there is are auditing functions that allow for the creation of an audit-log of events that were sent to PgQ.

 AMQP Message Properties
 ^^^^^^^^^^^^^^^^^^^^^^^
 The following table defines the available fields that can be set in a JSON blob